bradford-coderdojo/bradford-coderdojo.github.io/_posts/2014-09-23-bradford-coderdojo.md

 We will be finalising and opening up on-line registration for the forthcoming Dojo shortly.

-Further details can be found [here](https://zen.coderdojo.com/dojo/766)
+Further details can be found here - https://zen.coderdojo.com/dojo/766